-Witness a simple phenomenon where the classroom lights and all electronic devices/equipment are turned off.
-They will ask questions about how this would affect their lives and how it affects them right now.
+Witness a simple phenomenon where the classroom lights are out and all electronic devices/equipment are off as well.
+They will ask questions about how this would affect their lives and how it is affecting them right now.
 Students will build a simple circuit with a battery and light.